cran/MHCtools/README.md

 ### Parent pair diversity

-The PapaDiv() function is useful for heritability analyses in non-model species, where one wants to estimate the heritability of MHC diversity.
-The function calculates the joint diversity in parent pairs, taking into account alleles that are shared between the parents.
+In studies of mate choice, fitness, and heritability, it can be of interest to analyze similarities and differences between the MHC genotypes of parents in families.
+The PapaDiv() function calculates the joint diversity in parent pairs, taking into account alleles that are shared between the parents.

 The PapaDiv() function outputs a set of R lists containing for the joint diversity of each parent pair, the proportion of sequences that are shared between the parents, the diversity of each of the parents, the observed sequence variants in each parent, the matched sequence variants, and the incongruent sequence variants in each parent.